-In 12 Step Treatment Centres, one on one or personalised therapy is frequently diluted as the costs of hosting professional psychotherapeutic care and support are significantly greater than 12 Step behaviour change principals, which are essentially free and readily available anywhere in the world.
+In 12 Step Treatment Centres, one-on-one or personalised therapy is frequently diluted as the costs of providing professional psychotherapeutic support is significantly more than 12 Step meetings (which are essentially free and readily available anywhere in the world.)

-The inadequacy in the initial treatment timeframe consequently results in ongoing repeat admissions and costing considerably more than effective evidence-based centres like Recovery Direct that focuses on evidence-based treatment upfront through a highly intensive process.
-If our patients choose to add 12 Step principals to their recovery process, we absolutely and unequivocally support it, but that is not “personalised therapy” that they are paying for or will receive at our centre in Cape Town.
+The inadequacy in the initial treatment timeframe consequently results in ongoing repeat admissions and costing considerably more than effective evidence-based centres like Recovery Direct where the process of evidential treatment is the core focus.
+If Recovery Direct’s patients choose to attend meetings or include 12 Step principals to their recovery process, we absolutely and unequivocally support it, however, it is not seen as a replacement to “personalised therapy” that they are paying for.

 This is in no way intended to devalue the revered 12 Step treatment program.

 When placed in a correct context of recovery lifestyles of the 12 step process can add immense value to long term recovery from addiction.
 Provided the mechanics of 12 step are understood and applied correctly in concert within solid evidence led treatment continuums the 12 step recovery is a powerful tool for motivated behaviour change, socialisation, spiritual development, resilience training and support.